-From your brain’s point of view, learning to talk and learning to play music aren’t so different.
+From the brain’s point of view, learning to talk and learning to play music aren’t so different.
 In 2013, research from the University of Edinburgh showed that adults learn foreign languages faster if they start by singing the language.
 Why?
 Because there are strong neural connections between memory and the parts of the brain that understand and process music.

 In fact, learning a language and learning the fundamentals of music are almost identical.
-From birth, typical babies quickly learn to tune into the voices of their parents — long before they understand any actual words.
+From birth, typical babies quickly learn to tune into the voices of their parents—long before they understand any actual words.
 At this stage, conversation is little more than patterns of rhythms and sounds that convey emotional meaning.

 Around three to six months of age, typical babies start experimenting with their voices to produce a wide variety of sounds, including shrieks, coos, squeals, yells, and other vocalizations.
 These random sounds quickly sort themselves into “babbling,” or non-speech that follows the cadence and patterns of speech.
 Consonant sounds soon emerge, and babies begin to experiment with repetition, rhythm, and complexity.

-Language acquisition, or learning to speak, is natural for most babies — in other words, they pick up language simply through exposure.
+Language acquisition, or learning to speak, is natural for most babies—in other words, they pick up language simply through exposure.
 However, studies have shown that exposing your baby to music can speed up this process and help your baby master complex language concepts faster.

 In a study of 9-month-old babies conducted at the University of Washington, researchers studied the effect of exposure to music on babies’ brains.
 Researchers exposed one group of babies to the waltz during social play.
 Another group was allowed to play without listening to any music.